-During each of these reasons, the position of sun will be different as a result of which the moisture content in the atmosphere will also be different.
-So care should be taken to maintain appropriate seasonal regiments for each season in order to remain healthy.
-There will be altered body strength in each ritu (season) and so the food habits and daily regiments should be slightly altered in each ritu.
+During each of these reasons, the position of the sun will be different as a result of which the moisture content in the atmosphere will also be different.
+So care should be taken to maintain appropriate seasonal regimen for each season in order to remain healthy.
+There will be altered body strength in each ritu (season) and so the food habits and daily regimen should be slightly altered in each ritu.

 - Meat soup, meat and milk products could be adequately consumed.